ShashiBhushan0/se-challenge/SolutionReadMe.txt

 3.  $ docker-compose up -d

-In order to test run the sample client example.
+In order to test run the sample client
+The client start time and end time are accepted as epoch seconds.
+You can use https://www.epochconverter.com/ for easy conversions

+example.
 $ go run .\sampleclient\client.go
 Enter start time : 1727787000